-Our entire School of Journalism class of 2021 achieved first-class degrees in their BA (Hons) in Multimedia Journalism in Manchester.
+Our entire School of Journalism class of 2021 achieved first-class degrees in their BA (Hons) in Multimedia Journalism.

 The School of Journalism is officially the number one NCTJ journalism course in the country following the unprecedented success of our first-ever cohort in 2020 where 100% of our trainees achieved gold-standard NCTJ Diplomas – with 71% also achieving first-class degrees and 29% a 2.1.